eunhyekim-grace/RIS_PROJECT/README.md

 import matplotlib.pyplot as plt import numpy as np
 ```
-set each directory for the xml and image data files in duckietown data and read name of each files.
+Set each directory for the xml and image data files in duckietown data and read name of each files.

 * find class name and how many class indices we have
 ```